jono-tt/App-Engine/README.md

       oldPage - the page that is being replaced pageParams - the params this page will have after the transition has completed

+    afterPageHidden:
+      newPage - the page that has replaced this page

     pageShown:
       oldPage - the page that was replaced pageParams - the params this page now has